Zenon Kossak

-Zenon Kossak (April 1, 1907 – 1939) was an activist in the Ukrainian militant nationalist movement for independence from interwar Poland.
+Zenon Kossak (Зенон Коссак; 1 April 1907 – 19 March 1939) was an activist in the Ukrainian militant nationalist movement for independence from interwar Poland.

 Kossak was born in Drohobych in Galicia (then part of the Austro-Hungarian Empire, now in Ukraine).
 He studied law at Lviv University and was one of the organizers of the nationalist movement in Galicia.

-He was a member of the Ukrainian Military Organization in the late 1920s where he directed the 'combat', then the organizational, activities of the Organization of Ukrainian Nationalists in 1939 as a member of its Home Executive.
+Kossak was a member of the Ukrainian Military Organization in the late 1920s where he directed the 'combat', then the organizational, activities of the Organization of Ukrainian Nationalists in 1939 as a member of its Home Executive.
 He became deputy commander of the Carpathian Sich National Defense Organization in Carpatho-Ukraine.

-He was killed in action by Hungarian troops in Solotvyna, near Bukshtyn, in Transcarpathia.
+In 1932, Kossak was arrested for his complicity in the murder of Tadeusz Hołówko.
+In 1934, he was found guilty and sentenced to 8 years in prison.
+He was released under an amnesty in 1938.
+In 1939, he was taken prisoner and summarily executed by Hungarian troops in Solotvyna, near Bukshtyn, in Transcarpathia.
+Also shot was his superior, Mychajło Kołodzinskyj, and a number of other Sich Riflemen.

-He wrote the 44 rules of a Ukrainian Nationalist.
+Kossak wrote the 44 rules of a Ukrainian Nationalist.